 Yeah, we've, for sure.

-I've been around some of your bad ideas, Ross.
+I've been around some of your bad ideas, Russ.

 But no kidding.